 Star Trail Photography

 You can use the same camera settings as for shooting the Milky Way to shoot the individual exposures.
 Use an intervalometer to take photos at predetermined intervals.
-Set a 2 second gap between shots and take at least 30 – 50 photos that you can stitch later.
+Set a 2 second gap between shots and take at least 70-100 photos that you can stitch later.
+The more the photos, the better.
 If the exposure of each photograph is 30 seconds, and you have a 2 second gap in between photos, you will need approximately 53 minutes to shoot 100 photos (32 seconds x 100 = 3200 secs which is approximately 53 min).
 During this time, you must take care that your camera lens does not get fogged up due the weather conditions and you don’t move the camera or get cloud cover in your frame.
 Both of these will ruin the final image.

 To get concentric star trails around your subject of interest you must compose taking into consideration the position of the North Star because all other stars revolve around the North Star.